weilinggu/amplify-quicksight/README.md

   }, [dashboardRef]);
 ```

-Make sure you add your cloud9 domain to Quicksight to allowed domain
+Make sure you add your amplify domain to Quicksight to allowed domain